-Located in Leon’s historical centre, in the heart of one of the most outstanding Romanic complexes in the Peninsula.
+Located in Leon’s historical center, directly in the heart of one of the most impressive Roman complexes of the Peninsula.

 Hotel Via de la Plata

-This modern hotel was built in 2011, on the stones of the convent of San Francisco.
+This modern hotel was built in 2011, over the stones of the convent of San Francisco.

 Parador de Villafranca del Bierzo